pgutierrez1/TropiCat/README.md

+# Tropicat
+A cute game where you try to catch fruit as a cat.
+Built with Unity.

-# tropicat-leaderboard
+## tropicat-leaderboard

 Backend database API with SQLite.
-Front end implementation with React & Next.js.
+Front end implementation with React.

 ## Developer instructions